anujverma1710/Deforestation-Trends-from-2012-to-2018-using-satellite-imagery/README.md

 <ul>
-  <li>Used Spark (MapReduce) to efficiently read the high quality TIFF image data from hdfs.
+  <li>Used Spark (MapReduce) to efficiently read the high quality TIFF image data from hdfs. </li>
-Extracted CNN features from the images and applied K-Means in order to locate regions with similar deforestation rates.
+<li>Extracted CNN features from the images and applied K-Means in order to locate regions with similar deforestation rates. </li>
-Also, employed regression models to predict the rate of deforestation given the latitude and longitude.
+<li>Also, employed regression models to predict the rate of deforestation given the latitude and longitude. </li>
-Analyzed the correlation between deforestation rates and latitude and longitude.
+<li>Analyzed the correlation between deforestation rates and latitude and longitude.</li>
-Technologies used - Python, PyTorch, Spark, MapReduce, Hadoop
+<li>Technologies used - Python, PyTorch, Spark, MapReduce, Hadoop</li>
   </li>
 </ul>